Existence of Minkowski space

-In Ref.~\onlinecite{Einstein1905} A.~Einstein has called the required binary relation between two events a synchronization and given a formulation for its required properties equivalent to its symmetry and transitivity.
+In Ref.~\onlinecite{Einstein1905} A.~Einstein has called the required relation between two events a synchronization and given a formulation for its properties equivalent to its symmetry and transitivity.
 In other words, A.~Einstein has essentially demanded that the synchronization of two events be an equivalence relation between them.
-He has proposed the physical realization for the synchronization between the readings of two clocks in different places with a round-trip of a light pulse between these clocks and adjusting their readings so as to maintain a certain relationship between the times of emitting, reflecting and absorbing the light pulse.\cite{mix1} Thus, not only the frame-independent concept of space-time points was proposed without proving its existence but even the extension of the time concept within an inertial reference frame appeared based on wishes rather than evidence.
+He has proposed the physical realization for the synchronization between the readings of two clocks in different places with a round-trip of a light pulse between these clocks and adjusting their readings so as to maintain a certain relationship between the times of emitting, reflecting and absorbing the light pulse.
+In addition, he has given a formula for the speed of light through the size of the round-trip of the light pulse and the times of its emission and absorption and has stated that the speed of light is a universal constant.

 The synchronization in the above-described lower-level definition is its only feature specific for the defined quantity.
 Hereafter in this article, the quantity defined with aid of Einstein's synchronization is referred to as Einsteinian time variable.